yangyang480/AnimalAdoptionFront/README.md

 | Dropdown | ... | collections |
 | different types of content | ... | events |
 | tables | ... | callback |

+## What I learned?
+1. How to use regex validation
+2. How to show and hide elements
+3. Differents between getElementById and getElementsById
+4. How to use bootstrap and change defualt style
+5. What is callback